pmdavid/api-event-management/README.md

 ## Overview

 This repository consists of an API, created in Laravel 11, that manages events and the attendance to them by users.
-So we have the following resources:
+So in this context we have the following resources:

 - Users
 - Events